warpspeed/warpspeed-vagrant/README.md

 If desired, you can customize the installation options for your vagrant environment by modifying the shell provisioner arguments.
 Just pass additional arguments that are valid WarpSpeed installers and they will run automatically.

+## Windows Users

+Windows doesn't support NFS, so the Vagrantfile needs to be slightly different.
+If you are a Windows user, please delete the `Vagrantfile` and rename `Vagrantfile-windows` to `Vagrantfile`.

 ## License

 &copy; Turner Logic, LLC.
 Distributed under the GNU GPL v2.0.